naukri-engineering/Suggestor/README.md

 **Features and functionalities**
  - Obtain list of suggestions from a given url
  - Support for multiple substrings separated with defined tokens
  - Cache the url responses automatically.
 This will prevent extra network calls.
-Please note that the responses should return appropriate `cache-control` header to enable caching.
+Please note that the responses should return appropriate `cache-control` header to enable caching
  - Invalidate cache even before the items have expired
  - Add delay time to wait before the network call is initiated
  - Show suggestions only if the user enters a string of some minimum length

-To make the library more generic we have given following interfaces which you can implement accordingly :
+Just implement the following interfaces as per your requirement,
  - `ParsingListener`: Implement its `parseApiResponse` method with your own way of parsing api responses
  - `URLQueryListener`: Use this interface to generate your own url queries

 Provide these interfaces using the setter methods: